indaco/vitepress-templ-preview/website/docs/guide/prerequisites.md

 ## Vitepress project

-If you are planning to use this plugin, you likely already have a VitePress project.
-If not, check [here](https://vitepress.dev/guide/getting-started) and follow the instruction to get started.
+If you do not have a VitePress project yet, follow the [getting started guide](https://vitepress.dev/guide/getting-started).

 ## static-templ